Former RTI officer slams Opposition over failure to block RTI amendment bill in Rajya Sabha - NewsX

-Former Central Information Commissioner Shridhar Acharyulu wrote to all the opposition on why they voted in favour of the RTI Amendment Bill proposed by the Modi government.
+Former Central Information Commissioner Shridhar Acharyulu wrote to the opposition, mainly three parties on why they voted in favour of the RTI Amendment Bill proposed by the Modi government.

 Acharyu said he was surprised to learn that opposition had asked its MPs to vote for the bill and added he wasn’t sure if the MPs had read the bill thoroughly or were aware of its implications before they voted in favour of the bill sans any retaliation to it.